WilliamSusilo/Piru-Application/README.md

 # Piru Application

 **Piru Application** is a web-based application designed to streamline the room lending system at Kwik Kian Gie School of Business Campus.
-Built using HTML, CSS, JavaScript, PHP, and MySQL, this application automates and manages room borrowing requests, optimizing booking processes and loan request tracking.
+Built using HTML, Vanilla CSS, Vanilla JavaScript, PHP, and MySQL, this application automates and manages room borrowing requests, optimizing booking processes and loan request tracking.

 ## Features